victoriamwangi/vigreisSocial/README.md

 ## Description

-This web site showcases pictures of me and other images of activities or things I like.
+This web site is a clone of instagram and allows user to create an account, post pictures and see posts by other people.

 ## Installation